 Look for the red (right) and blue (left) markers that indicate which ear the device is designed for.
-This seems simple and unimportant but putting an aid in the wrong ear can result in further hearing damage.
-If you wear two hearing aids, they’ve been individually designed for the specific hearing levels in each ear so shouldn’t be swapped.
+This seems simple and unimportant but putting an aid in the wrong ear can result in discomfort and poor sound quality.
+If you wear two hearing aids, they’ve been tailored for the specific hearing levels in each ear.

-- Use a wax brush to gently brush wax or dirt away from the hole where the sound comes out.
-If you have an in-the-ear device, push out any wax or dirt from inside the air hole.
+- Use a wax brush to gently brush wax or debris away from the hole where the sound comes out.
+Use the metal hook to pick any wax out of the holes.

 - Remove hearing aids before using aftershave, hairspray, perfume, sunscreen, insect repellent and so on, as they may contain chemicals that could damage it.

 - Don’t expose your hearing aid to extreme heat.

 - Put your hearing aids in its case when you’re not wearing them.

 Hearing aids often whistle or screech when you are putting them in or taking them out.
 This is normal.
 But they shouldn’t whistle once they’re in.
 If they do:

 - Make sure the earmould/earpiece is sitting in the right place.